hmc-cs-mpalanker/EIJA/README.md

 1. Clone the repo: `git clone https://github.com/hmc-cs-lnorgaard/MLCH.git`
 2. cd into the script_editor folder
-2. Install gems: Nokogiri, bootstrap use the command `bundle install` in terminal to install gems
+2. Install gems: Nokogiri, bootstrap, use the command `bundle install` in terminal to install gems
 3. Run the app: use the command `rails s` in terminal, then navigate to localhost:3000 in your prefered browser